Antimatter propulsion spacecraft: Storage

-Difficulties with antimatter rockets

-The chief practical difficulties with antimatter rockets are the problems of creating antimatter and storing it.
-Creating antimatter requires input of vast amounts of energy, at least equivalent to the rest energy of the created particle/antiparticle pairs, and typically (for antiproton production) tens of thousands to millions of times more.
 Most storage schemes proposed for interstellar craft require the production of frozen pellets of antihydrogen.
 This requires cooling of antiprotons, binding to positrons, and capture of the resulting antihydrogen atoms - tasks which have, As of 2010, been performed only for small numbers of individual atoms.
 Storage of antimatter is typically done by trapping electrically charged frozen antihydrogen pellets in Penning or Paul traps.
 There is no theoretical barrier to these tasks being performed on the scale required to fuel an antimatter rocket.
-However, they are expected to be extremely (and perhaps prohibitively) expensive due to current production abilities being only able to produce small numbers of atoms, a scale approximately 10^{23} times smaller than needed for a 10-gram trip to Mars.
+However, they are expected to be extremely (and perhaps prohibitively) expensive due to current production abilities being only able to produce small numbers of atoms.

+Energy output effect

 Generally, the energy from antiproton annihilation is deposited over such a large region that it cannot efficiently drive nuclear capsules.
 Antiproton-induced fission and self-generated magnetic fields may greatly enhance energy localization and efficient use of annihilation energy.